Mohitupadhyay-ds/Next-Word-Prediction/README.md

-The work here shows two projects titled as Next Word Prediction.
+Have been working on these projects from past one week.
 Both the projects have been made using different tools in order to show variations.
-These projects clearly highlight the power of machine learning moels.
+These projects clearly highlight the power of machine learning models.

 The first project is made using NLTK which stands for Natural Language ToolKit.
 NLTK is one of the largest Python libraries for performing various Natural Language Processing tasks.